SushiBar1111/HackTheBox-Write-Up/Easy-Machine/devvortex.md

                                 (Joomla version)

 Now, I searched for exploit for Joomla with that version and found it here: [https://vulncheck.com/blog/joomla-for-rce].
-The exploit is we can curl specific directory from the webpage and make it public so it leaks to us (something like that, sorry if i wrong).
+The exploit is we can curl specific directory from the webpage and make it public so it leaks to us (something like that, sorry if i was wrong).

 ## Exploitation